AxOpus/AxOpus.github.io/_drafts/Convolutional-Neural-Networks-Part-1.md

 <figure class="figure">
   <img src="http://i.ytimg.com/vi/uAu3jQWaN6E/sddefault.jpg" class="center-block img-responsive" alt="Geoffrey Hinton">
-  <figcaption class="figure-caption text-center">Geoffrey Hinton rendered at 640 x 480</figcaption>
+  <figcaption class="figure-caption text-center">Fig 1.
+Geoffrey Hinton rendered at 640 x 480</figcaption>
 </figure>

 Now, consider this image as being a stacked series of vectors in $$\mathbb{R}^{640}$$.
 We could move _through_ this space, adjusting values one at a time as appropriate until we reached a combination that looked like this:

 <figure class="figure">
   <img src="https://i.ytimg.com/vi/iyLqU6MpfO0/sddefault.jpg" class="center-block img-responsive" alt="Yoshua Bengio">
-  <figcaption class="figure-caption text-center">Yoshua Bengio rendered at 640 x 480</figcaption>
+  <figcaption class="figure-caption text-center">Fig 2.
+Yoshua Bengio rendered at 640 x 480</figcaption>
 </figure>

 Now imagine all the images that we would have seen on that journey from one image to another.
 They all live in the same vector space, and each individual image occupies one part of that space.
 It is possible, therefore, to produce a $$640 \times 480$$ image which is a representation of _anyone who has ever lived or ever will live_.
 That's right.
 By adjusting those pixel values we could obtain representational images of Caeser, Aristotle, [George Eastman](https://en.wikipedia.org/wiki/George_Eastman), or anyone who will ever be born.
 That is really incredible.